Trending Topics

 A man fainted during an event on obesity medications, drawing immediate response from Dr. Oz, who is the Trump administration’s CMS administrator, and medical staff

-WASHINGTON — A guest collapsed during an event in the Oval Office — prompting Dr. Mehmet Oz to step in and render aid as former President Donald Trump and others looked on.
+WASHINGTON — A guest collapsed during an event in the Oval Office — prompting Dr. Mehmet Oz to step in and render aid as President Donald Trump and others looked on.

 The medical episode unfolded on Nov.
 6 as the White House held a press event announcing new measures to expand access to obesity medications.
 Video of the moment showed Eli Lilly CEO David Ricks calling out, “Are you OK?
 Gordon, you OK?” before the man appeared to lose balance and fall, the New York Post reports.